awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_DATABASE.md

 ## Usage notes for CREATE DATABASE for data sharing<a name="r_CREATE_DATABASE-usage"></a>

-As a consumer account administrator, when you use CREATE DATABASE to create databases from datashares within the AWS account, specify the NAMESPACE option\.
+As a database superuser, when you use CREATE DATABASE to create databases from datashares within the AWS account, specify the NAMESPACE option\.
 The ACCOUNT option is optional\.

-When you use CREATE DATABASE to create databases from datashares across AWS accounts, specify both the ACCOUNT and NAMESPACE options\.
+When you use CREATE DATABASE to create databases from datashares across AWS accounts, specify both the ACCOUNT and NAMESPACE from the producer\.

 You can create only one consumer database for one datashare on a consumer cluster\.
 You can't create multiple consumer databases referring to the same datashare\.